rsvim/rfc/1-TUI/3-Layout.md

 ## Use Cases

-Before introducing any technical solutions, let's go through the "requirements" for Rsvim's TUI layout system.
+Before introducing any technical solutions, let's go through the requirements, e.g. use cases, for Rsvim's TUI layout system.

 ### Inside Widgets